 There are many ways to indulge in a luxurious lifestyle while visiting Sun Valley.
 Believe it or not, many of the mountain lifestyle luxuries can be experienced while on a budget.
 This guide dishes out the inside tips of how to keep costs down while capitalizing on skiing & snowboarding America’s relatively undiscovered ski resort destination.

 Score Discounted Lift Tickets at Sun Valley Resort

 Sun Valley Resort offers lift tickets up to 20% off for those who purchase them online in advance, and season passes are up for grabs with a variety of discounted options for students, young adults, seniors, kids, terrain park only, punch passes and more.
-Another option for saving money on lift tickets is to capitalize on the Mountain Collective pass which grants you access to 16 of the best ski destinations in the world with two days at each location plus 50% any day tickets after the first two days.
-Sun Valley is one of the top Rocky Mountain resorts included in the Mountain Collective pass.
+Another option for saving money on lift tickets is to capitalize on the Mountain Collective pass or the Ikon Pass.

 If you do have the Mountain Collective pass, we highly recommend making a road trip with it and hitting Snowbird/Alta, Snowbasin, Sun Valley, and Jackson.
 Peep our guide to making it happen here.

 Affordable Places to Stay

 The valley hosts a variety of affordable places to kick back and relax after a day ripping up the slopes.
 If staying in the heart of downtown Ketchum is your style, the Tamarack Lodge is walking distance from restaurants, live music at Whiskey Jacques, bars, and coffee shops.
 Another option is to use Airbnb or stay in the town of Hailey about 12 miles south of Ketchum where lodging is generally a lower cost while the quality is still top notch.
 One of the best perks of Airbnb is having a kitchen to cook meals at homebase.